boutroslab/Supp_Redhai_Hirschmueller_2024/README.md

 ## Repository structure
+<ins>**scRNA-seq data**</ins>

+Analyzed by Nick Hirschmüller and Erica Valentini.

-The code to reproduce all analyses from the publication is located in the `analyses` folder.
-If you run all the scripts in order, all necessary output files will be generated to create the figures from the paper (scripts located in the `figures` folder).
+The code to reproduce all analyses is located in the `scRNAseq/analyses` folder.
+If you run all the scripts in order, all necessary output files will be generated to create the figures from the paper (scripts located in the `scRNAseq/figures` folder).

+<ins>**NanoDam, DamID, CHIP-seq and RNAseq data**</ins>

+Analyzed by Stefan Peidli.

+The code to reproduce all analyses is located in the `NanoDam_DamID_CHIPseq_RNAseq` folder.